Graduate Admissions

 Master of Music Admission Requirements

 NB: International students must apply for admission to this program through the Office of International Student Services at IU South Bend.
-As a preliminary audition a video recording of a recent performance, either a VHS videotape, NTSC format, or a DVD disc, must be submitted with this application.
-Composition applicants may submit a CD of their works.
+As a preliminary audition a video recording of a recent performance, must be submitted online with this application.
+Composition applicants may submit recordings of their works.
 A formal audition will be required after the student arrives in South Bend.
 A minimum score of 550 (paper-based) or 213 (computer-based) on the TOEFL examination is required for admission to the program, although students with scores at or just above these minimum scores should expect to take remedial English courses at the beginning of their Masters program.
 Credit hours earned in remedial English courses do not count towards the total credit hours required for the degree.

 Audition